triggerdotdev/examples/python-crawl4ai/README.md

 ## Relevant code

-- [pythonTasks.ts](./src/trigger/pythonTasks.ts) - Triggers the Python script and returns the result
+- [pythonTasks.ts](./src/trigger/pythonTasks.ts) triggers the Python script and returns the result
-- [trigger.config.ts](./src/trigger/trigger.config.ts) - Uses the Trigger.dev Python extension to install the dependencies and run the script, as well as Playwright to create a headless chromium browser
+- [trigger.config.ts](./src/trigger/trigger.config.ts) uses the Trigger.dev Python extension to install the dependencies and run the script, as well as `installPlaywrightChromium()` to create a headless chromium browser
-- [crawl-url.py](./src/python/crawl-url.py) - The main Python script that takes a URL and returns the markdown content of the page
+- [crawl-url.py](./src/python/crawl-url.py) is the main Python script that takes a URL and returns the markdown content of the page